Work-life balance is one of those terms that gets thrown around these days – but what does it really mean & how ‘healthy’ is your balance?

 Think outside the box – do all men have to work a standard 9-5.30, Monday-Friday, 40-hour week?
 Different options may be available at your current workplace, or it may be up to you to suggest something new.
 On the whole, employers want to have ‘happy’ employees (they produce better results!) so if you are not happy with your current work-life balance it is in their best interest to find a better way of working.
 Sell your idea as a ‘win-win’ scenario i.e. a happy & well-balanced employee is more motivated and energised to produce the goods for the employer.
 Every one wins.

-All parents with childcare responsibilities have a right to request flexible working arrangements to help them care for children under the age of six.
+All parents with childcare responsibilities have a right to, paternity leave and to request flexible working arrangements to help them care for children under the age of six.
 Employers must take your request seriously and try to find a solution.

 Flexitime – usually involves a ‘core time’ (e.g. 10am-4pm) when everyone is expected to be at work plus a ‘flexible time’ when employees can choose how to make up their working hours.
 As a Dad, you then have the option of taking children to school, attending after school football clubs, taking your children to the dentist…